hydronyx/Assg_7_ToDoManager_jQuery/README.md

 Assignment_7_jQuery_ToDoManager contains the code for javascript Assignment of calculator.

--jQuery.js is the supporting .js file.
+-jquery.min.js is the supporting .js file.
 -ToDoManager.html is the main code.
+-jquery.bpopup.min is the supporting popup plugin .js file.